raffycastlee/snake-prompt/README.md

 - [ ] convert prompts and alerts to modals
 - [ ] rainbow snake
 - [ ] maybe make a start menu
+- [ ] vectorize the whole thing? no more grid, just plain animations and circles